Golf Tutorials

 Walk into any big box store, and you'll find racks of standard golf sets.
 These clubs are built for a statistically "average" golfer - typically a male around 5'9" with specific, standardized body proportions.
 The problem?
 Very few of us are perfectly "average."
 If you're taller, shorter, or have longer or shorter arms than average, that standard set is likely working against you before you even swing.

 Think about a tailored suit versus one bought off the rack.
-The an off-the-rack might look okay, but the tailored one fits your shoulders perfectly, the sleeve length is just right, and it allows you to move freely and feel confident.
+An off-the-rack suit might look okay, but the tailored one fits your shoulders perfectly, the sleeve length is just right, and it allows you to move freely and feel confident.
 Your irons are no different.

 When your irons don't fit, your body has to make unnatural adjustments just to make contact with the ball.